MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

   - **–EditingEnabled** enables editing in Office Web Apps when used with SharePoint 2013.
 This parameter isn't used by Lync Server 2013 because that host doesn't support editing.

-Additional parameters that configure translation services, proxy servers, ClipArt support, and Online Viewers are described in [New-OfficeWebAppsFarm](https://docs.microsoft.com/en-us/powershell/module/officewebapps/new-officewebappsfarm?view=officewebapps-ps).
+Additional parameters that configure translation services, proxy servers, ClipArt support, and Online Viewers are described in [New-OfficeWebAppsFarm](https://docs.microsoft.com/powershell/module/officewebapps/new-officewebappsfarm?view=officewebapps-ps).

-If you see “500 Web Service Exceptions” or “500.21 – Internal Server Error” messages
+If you see "500 Web Service Exceptions" or "500.21 – Internal Server Error" messages

 ## Step 2: Verify that the Office Web Apps Server farm was created successfully